squeletec/dsl-hell/README.md

 7. If first parameter of binding method is annotated with `@Dsl` annotated annotation, this is used in DSL, and real method name is ignored in DSL.
 Otherwise method name is used also in DSL.
 8. Method, that doesn't use any `@Dsl` annotated annotations results in it's copy in final DSL.
+9. DSL annotations used on the method itself are used as suffix.